FredBrockstedt/fun/adventofcode2025/README.md

+# Spoilers ahead!

-# Advent of Code 2025
+# Advent of Code 2025 Solutions

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People